Dave-code6/CtD-Week-1-Git-Assignment/README.md

 Create issues on the link below on the parent repo if you are stuck and want to talk about it.
 You can paste code, tag people and refer to other issues there.
 Please use it!
 It will be helpful for mentors and future students to see where common problems are.
 Link here: https://github.com/Code-the-Dream-School/CtD-Week-1-Git-Assignment/issues

 ## Assignment
-1. Add a page title with an H1 tag inside of the body of the index.html page. <h1>This is my page. </h1>
+1. Add a page title with an H1 tag inside of the body of the index.html page. '<h1>This is my page. </h1>' (don't use the quotations)
 2. Underneath that.
-Create a paragraph/p tag and write a message saying what you are most excited about learning at Code the Dream. <p>Write something here.</p>
+Create a paragraph/p tag and write a message saying what you are most excited about learning at Code the Dream. '<p>Write something here.</p>' (don't use the quotations)
 3. Add all of your changes you made from your terminal based on what you learned in the 'intro to git' class.
 4. Commit your changes and write a commit message explaining what changes you made.
 5. Push your changes back to your remote branch so that we can see them.